permaweb/ao/servers/cu/README.md

   already created a Checkpoint for that process, since it last started.
 This is effectively a throttle on `Checkpoint` creation, for a given process (defaults to `30 minutes`)
-- `MID_EVALUATION_CHECKPOINTING`: Controls whether checkpoints are created during message evaluation streams.
-  When enabled (`true`), checkpoints can be created mid-stream based on message count, gas usage, and time thresholds, and progress will be logged at 10% milestones.
-When disabled (`false`), checkpoints are only created after completing a full evaluation (defaults to `false`)
 - `DISABLE_PROCESS_CHECKPOINT_CREATION`: Whether to disable process `Checkpoint` creation uploads to Arweave.
 Set to any value to disable `Checkpoint` creation.
 (You must explicitly enable `Checkpoint` creation by setting -